-The Fund has a legal obligation to participate in the NFI, a counter fraud exercise led by Audit Scotland.
-It compares information about individuals held by different public bodies to identify circumstances that might suggest the existence of fraud or error.
+The Fund has a legal obligation to participate in the National Fraud Initiative (NFI), a counter fraud exercise led by Audit Scotland.
+This exercise takes place every 2 years and compares information about individuals held by different public bodies to identify circumstances that might suggest the existence of fraud or error.